chinamike65/hugo-tuolesi/content/book2/book2en.md

 In the sea of ​​nectar lived eight great dragon kings.
 Each dragon king had countless treasures.
 All these treasures and dragon kings should be offered to Buddhas and Bodhisattvas.

-The entire north, south, east and west of Mount Sumeru is formed by various gems.
+The entire north, south, east and west slopes of Mount Sumeru are made of various gems.

-For example, the east side of Mount Sumeru is formed by various gemstones mainly composed of crystal; the south side of Mount Sumeru is formed by various gemstones mainly composed of sapphire; the west side of Mount Sumeru is formed by various gemstones mainly composed of ruby. ; The north of Mount Sumeru is formed by various gems mainly made of gold.
+For example, the east side of Mount Sumeru is made of various gemstones mainly composed of crystal; the south side of Mount Sumeru is made of various gemstones mainly composed of sapphire or lapis lazuli; the west side of Mount Sumeru is made of various gemstones mainly composed of ruby; The north of Mount Sumeru is made of various gems mainly made of gold.

-The entire Mount Sumeru is formed by different treasures.
+The entire Mount Sumeru is made of different treasures.

 These are to be offered to Buddhas and Bodhisattvas.

-Mount Sumeru has four floors.
-The first, second, and third floors are where the yaksha living beings live.
-There are also human beings with supernatural powers and achievements, and some arahants living there, but mainly the yasha living beings live there.
+Mount Sumeru has four levels.
+The first, second, and third levels are where the yaksha living beings live.
+There are also human beings with supernatural powers and achievements, and some arhats living there, but mainly the yaksha living beings live there.

-On the first floor is Pan Yaksha.
+On the first level is Pan Yaksha.

 What is Pan Yaksha?
-King Pan Yaksha holds a golden plate in his hand, and there are various wish-fulfilling treasures in the golden plate.
+King Pan Yaksha holds a golden plate in his hand, and there are various wish-fulfilling treasures on the golden plate.

 King Pan Yaksha has tens of billions of Yaksha sentient beings, each Yaksha is very rich, and every Yaksha has a treasury.

-The second floor is the Rosary Yaksha.
+The second level is the Rosary Yaksha.

 The rosary Yaksha king holds a wish-fulfilling rosary in his hand.
-There are tens of billions of yaksas on this floor, and he is very rich, even richer than the first floor.
+There are tens of billions of yaksas on this level, and they are very rich, even richer than the first level.

-The third floor is Changle Yaksha.
+The third level is Ever-Happy Yaksha.

-Changle Yaksha beings are often extremely happy, they have almost no pain, their wealth is enormous, and there are also tens of billions of Yaksha beings on it.
+Ever-Happy Yaksha beings are often extremely happy, they have almost no pain, their wealth is enormous, and there are also tens of billions of Yaksha beings on this level.

-The fourth floor is where the Four Heavenly Kings live.
+The fourth level is where the Four Heavenly Kings live.

-The Four Heavenly Kings are the Heavenly King of Chiguo, the Heavenly King of Growth, the Heavenly King of Guangmu, and the Heavenly King of Duowen.
+The Four Heavenly Kings are the Heavenly King Dhatarattha, the Heavenly King Virūlhaka, the Heavenly King Virūpakkha, and the Heavenly King Vessavana.

 The Four Heavenly Kings also have many dependents and many treasures.